fusioncharts/dev_centre_docs/chart-guide/standard-charts/sankey-diagram.md

 {% embed_chart standard-charts-sankey-diagram-example-20.js %}

-Click [here](http://jsfiddle.net/fusioncharts/rhgn3mo0/) to edit the above diagram.
+Click [here](http://jsfiddle.net/fusioncharts/fv8rjxyo/) to edit the above diagram.

-In the above chart, you can see that all nodes, except the one with its `alpha` value set to `0` locally, are opaque.
+In the above chart, you can see the transparency of all the links are set to `20` except for the link from Germany to European Union.